Frequently Asked Questions

 Being an online counselling service I aim to be flexible in how I am accessed by clients.
 Unlike other issues that are brought to counselling, bereavement is something that very much fluctuates through a person’s life.
 There can be times when it eases but other times when it surfaces very strongly, such as, at anniversaries, significant dates, and other times of the year.
 Subsequently, I am comfortable with my service being accessed on an ad hoc basis, as and when the need for support arises.

 It really is a case of individual preference and what you are most comfortable with.
 Clients who want a visual image to interact with often prefer video counselling.
 Sometimes, however, this can be distracting and inhibiting, which is not the case in telephone counselling.
-Some clients say they feel there is a stronger connection in telephone counselling, both to the counsellor and to their emotional world.
 But it all depends upon which medium you feel will work best for you, and you are welcome to change from one to another at any time during your counselling.

 There are several helplines in Ireland that provide a lifeline to people in crisis.
 They have a crucial role to play in supporting those who are depressed and suicidal.
 They certainly have their place and I would not deter anybody from using them.
 However, many are run and delivered by volunteers who, although will have received a certain amount of training, are generally not qualified counsellors and are not required to meet the requirements of a professional body, such as, regular clinical supervision or ongoing training for the purposes of continuing professional development.